BrentNoorda/FuncyTag/PYTHON_TUTORIAL.md

 This is a step-by-step introduction to the features of FuncyTag in Python.
 This tutorial is also available as a [FuncyTag Javascript Tutorial](JAVASCRIPT_TUTORIAL.md).

+*NOTE: The Python version has not kept up with the Javascript version, and is in danger of being abandoned.*

 * [1: basic use](#1)
 * [2a: setting attributes: funcyTag dictionary == html attributes](#2a)
 * [2b: setting attributes with dict()](#2b)